HPE-Legobricks/cal-eStore/README.md

 system performance and network, and apply self-healing techniques with custom scripts.
 We used SiteScope for monitoring the Cal eStore application at the system level.
-The tool continuously monitors the available application and services, and restarts the services on the VM(s) if it fails.
+The tool continuously monitors the available application and services, and restarts the services on the VM if it fails.

 ##Summary